dimonp/quadtree/README.md

-# C++ Quad tree Implementation
+# C++ quadtree implementation

-This project provides a generic, efficient implementation of a QuadTree data structure for spatial partitioning in 3D space.
+This project provides a generic, efficient implementation of a quadtree data structure for spatial partitioning in 3D space.
 The implementation is provides features for frustum culling and line intersection queries.

 ## Features

-- Generic QuadTree implementation that can store any data type
+- Generic quadtree implementation that can store any data type
 - Efficient spatial partitioning in 3D space
 - Frustum culling for view-dependent queries
 - Line intersection queries for ray casting